 *Australian Anglicans Remember– information on significant commemorations and Liturgical Resources to celebrate them

 *All Lectionary readings from An Australian Lectionary

 *Access to the public domain lyrics from Together in Song and The Australian Hymn book as well as the ability to select hymns from Together in Song based on topic or scripture readings for the day

 *The ability to view daily prayer from the Anglican Office, including access to Collects, Readings and Psalms, as well as FREE access to our epray DAILY app for all your parishioners- encourage your whole parish in daily prayer!

 In 2017, the epray DAILY app was created for Smartphones and Tablets to be made available to all epray subscribers, as well as all members of epray subscribing parishes.
 The app provides, Morning and Evening Prayer, Prayer at the End of the Day, and A Service of the Light from the Anglican Divine Office.
 It uses An Australian Lectionary and has scripture readings available in NIV or NRSV.
 With a simple design that can be used on the go, it’s the perfect tool to encourage your whole parish in Daily Prayer!

 Epray is now offering a free trial for those who want to experience epray before they decide to subscribe.
-As part of the free trial clergy can get a telephone ‘walk through the program’ from Michael or a member of the epray team.

 The team encourages feedback and this can be provided on firstname.lastname@example.org